 Springfield High School’s smaller learning communities take the form of five broad academies: Art; Business; STEM (Science, Technology, Engineering, Math); Humanities; and Liberal Arts.
 Each academy contains a catalog of elective courses that will allow students to gain knowledge and experience in different career fields.
 During their junior and senior year, students must complete 3 credits from an academy catalog in order to earn an academy distinction.
 Each academy also features optional pathways that group the elective courses around specific career paths; students can explore or adapt these pathways to meet their personal goals.
 Although initially students choose their academy at the end of their sophomore year, students have the option to change academies at the end of each semester.

-Springfield High School has established a partnership with Delaware County Community College (DCCC) to offer students college and career opportunities.
-In 2016, students will have access to 3 concurrent enrollment courses.
-Students in these classes will earn both Springfield High School elective credit and DCCC credits.
+Springfield High School has established a partnership with Delaware County Community College (DCCC) to offer students college and career opportunities as part of DCCC’s Early College in the High School program.
+Students will have access to several Early College in the High School courses.
+These courses are offered at the high school during the school day, and students in these courses will earn both Springfield High School credit and DCCC credits.
 In addition, students will have access to two DCCC technology programs – Automotive Technology and Electro-Mechanical Technology.
 Both programs allow students to earn an associate’s degree in only one year after graduation from Springfield High School.
 Students also have access to dual-enrollment course work through DCCC.
-Students in these courses earn DCCC credits while still maintaining enrollment at Springfield High School.
+These courses are offered at DCCC, and students in these courses earn DCCC credits while still maintaining enrollment at Springfield High School.

 Springfield High School features a comprehensive college and career education and exploration curriculum through Naviance.
 Students complete 10-15 lessons per grade-level, introducing them to a broad range of topics and resources.

 For more information regarding the Springfield High School College & Career Academy, please explore the many links below.